 Milagro is a TeV gamma-ray observatory located near Los Alamos, New Mexico (35.88° N, 107.68° W and 2630 m above sea level).
 It employs a water Cherenkov detector instrumented with 723 photomultiplier tubes (PMTs) to observe extensive air showers produced by high-energy particles entering the Earth's atmosphere.
 The central 60m x 80m pond consists of two layers.
 The top layer is used to reconstruct the incident direction of the gamma-ray showers, using the time of arrival information from the PMTs, while the bottom layer is used for distinguishing gamma-ray events from background cosmic rays.
-An additional 175 tanks spread out over an area of roughly 40,000 m2, known as "outriggers", lined with Tyvek and filled with filtered water and a single 8" PMT, serve to increase the effective area of the detector and improve the angular resolution (from ~0.75 to ~0.5 degrees).
-Milagro has been operating since 2000 (with triggers enabled since 2003).
-For more details on Milagro, see [7].
-As a wide field of view all-sky monitor in the 100 GeV to 100 TeV regime, Milagro is ideally suited for the study of transient phenomena, like GRBs, either in coincidence with satellite detections, or independently, in a blind search [8].
+An additional 175 tanks spread out over an area of roughly 40,000 m2, known as "outriggers", lined with Tyvek and filled with filtered water and a single 8" PMT, serve to increase the effective area of the detector and improve the angular resolution (from \sim 0.75 to \sim 0.5 degrees).
+Milagro was in operation since 2000 (with otriggers since 2003) until March of 2003.
+A next generation, more sensitive experiment, HAWC [10, 11], is currently being planned now that Milagro has been decomissioned (see contribution by G. Sinnis in these proceedings).
+For more details on Milagro, see [12].
+As a wide field of view all-sky monitor in the 100 GeV to 100 TeV regime, Milagro is ideally suited for the study of transient phenomena, like GRBs, either in coincidence with satellite detections, or independently, in a blind search [13].